DerrickMac/Retail-Sales-Management-System/readme.md

 This is a retail sales management system built with Node.js and Express.
 It allows managing customers, menu items, orders, and more for an ice cream shop.

+## Tech Stack

+### Backend
+- Node.js
+- Express

+### Frontend
+- EJS for templating
+- jQuery for DOM manipulation
+- Bootstrap for styling
+- CSS custom styles

+The backend Express server handles the API routes and database integration.
+The frontend uses EJS templates served by the Express server. jQuery scripts add interactivity and manipulate the DOM.
+Bootstrap provides styling and layout.

 ## Features

 ### Customer Management